 - Members who have completed Department approved training may be issued an ECD for use at the beginning of their shift or during their current assignment.
 Members shall be expected to return their issued device to the Department's inventory at the conclusion of their shift, unless the ECD is assigned to the individual or when leaving a particular assignment. - 2.
 Members shall only use the ECD and cartridges that have been issued by the Department.
 The device should be carried as a part of a uniformed Member's equipment in an approved holster.
-Non-uniformed Members may carry the ECD in an approved holster - When the ECD is carried as a part of a uniformed Member's equipment, it shall be carried on the side opposite from the duty weapon in a holster or a pouch attached to the Member's external carrier.
+Non-uniformed Members may carry the ECD in an approved holster or the device may be stored in the driver's compartment of the Member's county vehicle so that it is readily accessible at all times. - 3.
+When the ECD is carried as a part of a uniformed Member's equipment, it shall be carried on the side opposite from the duty weapon in a holster or a pouch attached to the Member's external carrier.
 The holster or pouch shall have a minimum of one level retention. - 4.
 Whenever practical, Members should carry a total of two or more ECD cartridges on their person at all times while carrying an ECD.
 Members shall verify the expiration date of each cartridge prior to the start of their shift.
 Expired cartridges should be taken out of service and replaced immediately. - 5.
 Members shall be responsible for ensuring that their issued ECD is properly functioning prior to starting their shift. - 6.
 Each ECD's data shall be downloaded and stored on a Department computer network file (\\hosta\taserupload) a minimum of every 180 days. - 7.
 Members are highly discouraged from holding an ECD and a firearm at the same time due to the risk of unintentionally applying deadly force. - 8.
 Members should not target the head, neck, hands, genital, or chest areas. - 9.
 All Commands shall maintain an ECD Log documenting the Member's name, PIN number, ECD number and cartridge number(s) issued to the Member for each shift.
 Each Command shall retain the ECD Log for two (2) years.